syricano/project2/README.md

 ## User Stories

 ### First Time Visitors Goals:
-- As a First-Time visitor, I want to understand the main purpose of the site easily, and learn more about organization.
+- As a First-Time visitor, I want to understand the main purpose of the site easily, and learn more about the features.
 - As a First-Time Visitor, I want to navigate easily throughout the site.
+- As a new player, I want to understand the rules of the game, so I can play confidently.
+- As a player, I want to easily see my current score, so I can track my progress.
+- As a player, I want to make my game choice easily, so I can quickly participate.
+- As a player, I want to see what choices I and the computer made, so I can understand the outcome.
+- As a player, I want to know the result of each round, so I can understand who won.
-- As a First-Time Visitor, I want to make sure the site is safe to store my info throughout the content features.
+- As a player, I want to easily reset the game and play again, so I can continue enjoying the game.

 ### Returning Visitor Goals:
-- As a Returned Visitor, I want to share the site with friends to compete with them.
+- As a Returned Visitor, I want to share my score with friends, so I can challenge them.

 ## Technologies used